 A major part of a general contractor’s job is to figure out how much to charge.
-This often takes time, skill, and experience, especially when the client wants a fixed price upfront.
+This often takes time, skill, and experience, the same foundation required to become a licensed general contractor in the first place.

 Learning how contractors price their work helps you compare bids and set expectations.
 Each pricing model affects the total project cost and how the contractor earns.